ELECTRIFY MISSOULA

 Income-qualified rebates - coming soon

 For low- and moderate-income households, the IRA includes rebates that cover up to 100% of the up-front costs for certain energy efficiency and electrification projects, plus electric appliances such as induction stoves/cooktops and heat pump clothes dryers (up to certain annual limits).
-Rebate programs will be administered at the state level; details are still being finalized, with availability anticipated by the end of 2023 or early 2024.
+Rebate programs will be administered at the state level; details are still being finalized, with availability anticipated by late 2024.
+(Note: The state may change the final rebate amounts offered, which may differ from the amounts shown on the IRA calculator above.)

 Financing Options